exercism/javascript/exercises/practice/micro-blog/.approaches/introduction.md

 ### Other approach: `Intl.Segmenter`

-The `Intl.Segmenter` object enables locale-sensitive string splitting abd by default splits by graphemes, so it should work well with symbols like emoji made of multiple code points.
+The `Intl.Segmenter` object enables locale-sensitive string splitting and by default splits by graphemes, so it should work well with symbols like emoji made of multiple code points.
 For more information, and a detailed explanation, check the [`Intl.Segmenter` approach][separator].